tharumbun/cactus/src/content/post/lort-cha-cambodia-street-food.md

 ---
-title: "5G technology in Cambodia"
+title: "Cambodia's most popular street food Lort Chha"
 publishDate: "28 May 2023"
-description: The authenic lort cha is the most popular street
+description: The authenic lort cha is the most popular street food
-tags: ["food"]
 ---

 This stir-fried noodle dish is easy to find when you're Phnom Penh, Cambodia.
 It's a common street food for breakfast, lunch, afternoon snack, and dinner.